ELIXIR-IIB-training/website/_posts/2017-04-10-protein-interactions-padova.md

 ---

 **IMPORTANT DATES** for this Course:

-   Deadline for applications: 28th March 2017
+- Deadline for applications: 28th March 2017
-   Course date: 10-13 April 2017
+- Course date: 10-13 April 2017

 **VENUE**:
 Campus di Biologia e Biomedicina "Fiore di Botta", University of Padova, Via del Pescarotto, 8, 35131 Padova, IT

 **FEE**:
- The fee will cover coffee breaks, lunches, and the welcome spritz on Monday, 10th April.
-The participants are expected to pay their travel and accommodation costs.
+The fee will cover attendance to lectures and practicals, coffee breaks, lunches, and the welcome spritz on Monday, 10th April.
+The participants are expected to pay their own travel and accommodation costs.

  - Candidates from a bioinformatics lab from one of the ELIXIR-ITA member institutions (see the list at the bottom): **130 euros**.
  - All the other candidates: **180 euros**